ROSS Admissions: It All Starts Here

 - Typically you may apply for one of three upcoming semesters via the online application.

-- There are no application deadlines, but classes fill up as it gets closer to the start of the semester.
+- There are no application deadlines, but classes fill up as the start of the semester nears.
 Applicants are encouraged to submit their applications as early as possible before their desired start, to provide ample time to work with our admissions team to complete your application, submit required documentation, and prepare for enrollment.

 - In the event that all seats are filled before an applicant receives a decision, the application is automatically considered for the next available semester.